1984 Houston Astros season: September

 On September 6, Glenn Davis swatted his first major league home run, launching an offering from Scott Garrelts in the seventh inning at Candlestick Park.
 This was a solo shot with Houston ahead, 13–1.

+Hosting the San Diego Padres on September 16, switch-hitting catcher Mark Bailey became the 13th National Leaguer—on the 19th occasion—and second Houston Astro to homer from both sides of the plate in the same game.
+(Note: The first was fellow catcher and teammate Alan Ashby, on September 27, 1982, also against the Padres.
+Kevin Bass had the subsequent achievement on August 3, 1987.)
+Every score counted as the Astros triumphed in a 10–9 thriller.
+Bailey connected in the bottom of the second off Mark Thurmond (right side), and in the bottom of the sixth off Luis DeLeón (left).
+Going into the bottom of the eighth, San Diego led, 9–8.
+With Glenn Davis at bat and the bases loaded, Rich Gossage uncorked a wild pitch, on which Bill Doran raced home.
+Next, Davis stroked the game-winning sacrifice fly to plate Kevin Bass.
+Dave Smith (4–3) then hurled a clean ninth to pick up the victory.

 Performance overview

+The Astros concluded the season with an 80–82 record, tied with the Atlanta Braves for second place in the NL West and 12 games behind the division-champion and NL pennant-winning Padres.
+It was the 10th season since 1969 that the Astros won at least 80 games, and 11th in which they finished two games or fewer below the .500 line.
+(Note: In 1981, the Astros won 61 of a possible 110 games for a .555 winning percentage.)

+As a team, the Astros swatted 67 triples, tying the club record set in 1980.
+It was the third season within the last four in which they had hit at least 60.
+(Note: In 1983, the Astros aggregated 60 triples.)

 Outfielder José Cruz batted .312 and drove in a career-high 95 runs batted in (RBI).
 He won his second consecutive Silver Slugger Award to become the first Astro to win more than once.

 Terry Puhl, a native of Saskatchewan, was recognized with the inaugural edition of the Tip O'Neill Award, voted to single out the year's best Canadian player in baseball.

 Cruz was also honored with an unprecedented fourth Houston Astros' team Most Valuable Player Award (MVP), extending his club record after having won for each of the 1977, 1980, and 1983 campaigns.
 Cruz also joined Rusty Staub, the previous record-holder, to win in successive campaigns (1966 and 1967).